The Hubble Tension resolved by the DESI Baryon Acoustic Oscillations Measurements: Calculating from evolving dark energy

 From equation (\ref{eq_H0z}), we calculate the $H_0$ values from above $w_i$ measurements in different redshift bins, as $H_{0, i}$.
 It forms a piece-wise function of $H_0(z)$, denotes the value of $H_{0, i}$ in the $i$-th redshift bin.
 It should be noted that $H_0(z)$ represents the value determined from the observation at $z$ by extrapolating $H(z)$ from higher $z$ to $z = 0$, by assuming a background cosmological model.
 For the first term in the right hand of equation (\ref{eq_H0z}) known as the cosmic expansion rate, we can derive it from equation (\ref{eq_H(z)_wcdm}) using the best-fit value of $w_i$ from DESI DR2 BAO and Pantheon plus SNe Ia sample.
 The second term in the right hand of equation (\ref{eq_H0z}) represents the background cosmological model.
 We choose the standard $\Lambda$CDM model given by Planck CMB data as the background model, considering that the $H_0$ value from CMB is measured in this model \citep{Planck_2020}.
 Such an evolving $w(z)$ would consequently induce corresponding variations in estimates of $H_0(z)$ derived under the standard cosmological model as

+The parameter $H(z)_{w(z)}$ means the value of $H(z)$ calculated from combining the results of $w(z)$ with equation (\ref{eq_H0z}).
+The parameters in the denominator are taken from the background model.
+More details can be found in \cite{2021PhRvD.103j3509K}.
 The results from the DESI DR2 BAO combined with Pantheon plus SNe Ia sample are shown in panel (a) of Figure \ref{F_H0_DPDD}.
 In panel (b), $H_0(z)$ values are derived from the DESI DR2 BAO combined with DESY5 SNe Ia sample.
 The $x$-axis represents the midpoint of each redshift bin, while the $y$-axis shows the $H_0$ values derived from the best-fit results.
 From this figure, we can see that $H_0(z)$ shows a descending trend with redshift in both cases.
 The values of $H_0(z)$ are consistent in $1\sigma$ confidence level for the two panels.
 Notably, the $H_0(z)$ value agrees with that measured from the local distance ladder in $1\sigma$ confidence level at low redshift, and it gradually drops to the value measured from the CMB at high redshift, as shown in Table \ref{T_H}.
+The $\Lambda$CDM model and the $w(z)$ model have distinct cosmic expansion histories.
+If the true $w(z)$ is varying, attempting to describe it within the $\Lambda$CDM model framework will lead to its dynamics being erroneously interpreted as variations in other parameters, such as $H_0$.
+Here, we adopt a non-parametric, model-independent methodology.
+The $w(z)$ values are derived directly from the observational data, without relying on any model priors.
+As our analysis shows, mapping the evolution of $w(z)$ to the $H_0(z)$ parameter produces a result that aligns with the local distance ladder at low redshifts and CMB at high redshifts.
 Therefore, the Hubble tension can be effectively resolved by the DESI DR2 BAO measurements and SNe Ia sample.